TetaCindy/alu-shell/permissions/README.md

 ## 4-empty
 This script creates an empty file named `hello` using the `touch` command.
 ## 5-execute
-This script adds execute permission to the owner of the file `hello` using `chmod u+x` and.
+This script adds execute permission to the owner of the file `hello` using `chmod u+x` anncd.